-The progress of all our children is formally recorded each term on individual assessment records.
-These records are monitored termly by the head teacher to ensure appropriate progress is being made.
+The progress of all our children is formally recorded on individual assessment records.
+These records are monitored termly by the assessment coordinator and the head teacher to ensure appropriate progress is being made.

-Individual targets are set for children in Reading, Writing and Maths and these are recorded in Reading diaries and in books These individual targets ensure that children are aware of their own targets and that they are challenging enough.
+Individual targets are set for children in Reading, Writing and Maths and these are recorded in Reading diaries and in books.
+These individual targets ensure that children are aware of their own targets and that they are challenging enough.
 Learning challenges are colour coded to enable the children to challenge themselves.
-Green learning challenges are targeted towards all children achieving them, Amber challenges increases difficulty, Red is targeted towards the higher ability children achieving them and Gold is for the able children.
+Green learning challenges are targeted towards all children achieving them, Amber challenges increases difficulty, Red is targeted towards the higher ability children achieving them and Blue is for the able children working at greater depth.